-Welcome to the online home of St. Maurice Parish of Stamford, Connecticut.
+Welcome to the online home of St. Maurice Church of Stamford, Connecticut.
 Founded on October 19, 1935 and Dedicated in 1937 by Bishop Maurice McAuliffe, former Bishop of Hartford, St. Maurice is the spiritual home to over 700 families.
 The church was constructed in the Norman-Gothic architectural style with soaring ceilings and beautiful Stained Glass windows (see Parish History link).
 We are a Stewardship Parish known for sharing our Time, Talent and Treasure and a strong sense of commitment to living out our baptismal responibilities with integrity.

-St. Maurice Parish~A Welcoming Catholic Community!
+St. Maurice Church~A Welcoming Catholic Community!

 Our Mission is that all may find a welcome home

 and a place to pray, grow, serve and know